-4.4.
 The Dutch Education System

 All children aged 5 years to 16 years old must attend school by law unless they have been given a certificate of exemption by the Dutch authorities.
 Most children start school on their fourth birthday.
-This obligation is called: "Zorgplicht".
+This obligation is called Leerplicht.

-The Dutch Education Law "Passend Onderwijs" started on 1st of August 2014.
-All Dutch schools are organised into cooperatives or School Boards ('samenwerkingsverband') and these are responsible for providing an appropriate educational place for every student who is enrolled in a school or has applied for a school placement.
+The Dutch Education Law Passend Onderwijs started on 1st of August 2014.
+All Dutch schools are organised into cooperatives or School Boards (samenwerkingsverband) and these are responsible for providing an appropriate educational place for every student who is enrolled in a school or has applied for a school placement.

-A School Board ensures regional cooperation between mainstream primary schools (PO = primair onderwijs), special mainstream primary schools, (SBO = Speciaal Basisonderwijs), and special schools from Cluster 3 and Cluster 4 (SO = speciaal onderwijs), facilitating the transfer of students between the schools to ensure they are appropriately placed in a school.
+A School Board ensures regional cooperation between mainstream primary schools (PO Primair Onderwijs), special mainstream primary schools, (SBO Speciaal Basisonderwijs), and special schools from Cluster 3 and Cluster 4 (SO Speciaal Onderwijs), facilitating the transfer of students between the schools to ensure they are appropriately placed in a school.

-Lighthouse Special Education is part of the School Board called Stichting Passend Primair Onderwijs Haaglanden (SPPOH) and is an SBO school.
-SPPOH is responsible for the placement of students living in The Hague, Leidschendam-Voorburg and Rijswijk areas.
+Lighthouse Special Education is part of the School Board called Stichting Passend Primair Onderwijs Haaglanden (SPPOH).
+It is responsible for the placement of students living in The Hague, Leidschendam-Voorburg and Rijswijk areas.

-In Dutch mainstream schools, students can be offered additional basic support ('basisondersteuning'), if they require it.
-The Head of School works with the school's Learning Support Coordinator (IBer = Intern Begeleider), a school social worker and an advisor from the School Board to ensure that all students receive the support they need.
+In Dutch mainstream schools, students can be offered additional basic support (basisondersteuning) if they require it.
+The Head of School works with the school's Learning Support Coordinator (IBer Intern Begeleider), a school social worker and an